ConvertKit vs Constant Contact: [Which One Is Best For You?]

 The best thing about Constant Contact's drag-and-drop editor is the ability to create interactive emails using its extensive library of elements.
-Aside from creating CTA buttons on the email, you can run surveys and poll, ask for donations, create invitations and RSVPs, and more.
+Aside from creating CTA buttons on the email, you can run surveys and polls, ask for donations, create invitations and RSVPs, and more.
 Whatever you wish to achieve with your email campaign, Constant Contact has the right tools and elements to include in your mail!

-If you're not comfortable in creating your emails on a blank slate, you can choose from different templates that match the look and feel in your head.
+If you're not comfortable creating your emails on a blank slate, you can choose from different templates that match the look and feel in your head.
 After choosing the email template, tweak and make the changes so you can send the emails quickly.

 High delivery rate

 According to EmailToolTester, Constant Contact scored high across all deliverability rate factors.
-Almost all of the emails sent via the tool goes through the inbox of people using different email clients (Gmail, AOL, Yahoo!, etc.).
+Almost all of the emails sent via the tool go through the inbox of people using different email clients (Gmail, AOL, Yahoo!, etc.).
 In fact, Constant Contact increased its deliverability rate from 89.74% in August 2017 to 93% in March 2018.
 Therefore, if you really want to engage and build relationships with your audience, then Constant Contact ensures all your emails will go to the right people all the time.

 Event management made easy

-As mentioned, you can ask people in your list to sign up or RSVP for your event.
-If they click on the link of your email, they will go straight to the registration page to fill out the details.
+As mentioned, you can ask people on your list to sign up or RSVP for your event.
+If they click on the link in your email, they will go straight to the registration page to fill out the details.
 Upon signing up, you can monitor their registration activity from the tool's dashboard.
 Aside from collecting their information, you can organize your contacts even further and segment them according to different variables of your choosing.
 Also, if you're accepting donations, you can monitor the progress of your campaign and see who donated how much.

-ConvertKit vs. Constant Contact: Pros and cons
+ConvertKit vs Constant Contact: Pros and cons

 - Powerful automation features – Using the “if this, then that” logic, ConvertKit allows you to build sophisticated marketing automation workflows and sales funnels with a few clicks of a button.
-You can also create multiple and coordinated drip campaigns you can combine into a single workflow to keep your subscribers engaged with your brand.
+You can also create multiple and coordinated drip campaigns to combine into a single workflow to keep your subscribers engaged with your brand.
 You can also tag subscribers based on their preferences so you can send them highly targeted broadcasts that answer their needs.

 - Keeping it simple – ConvertKit's lean and fat-free email marketing software is perfect for people looking for a quick and easy solution to their email problems.
 The limited choices allow you to focus on the things that matter in your email marketing efforts.
 Also, the user-friendly interface of the site makes it easy for your to navigate the options and understand how to use the platform with little to no help.

 - Relatively expensive – For $29/month for not over 1,000 subscribers as its lowest plan, ConvertKit drives a hard bargain for users looking for a more affordable email marketing service.
 The features included in the plan justify the price – you get access to all its features regardless of your chosen plan.
-But the point of entry may be too high especially for beginners who want a more cost-effective solution.
+But the point of entry may be too high, especially for beginners who want a more cost-effective solution.